-One of the main reasons applying for a small business loan is seen as such a confusing, stressful process is the fact that every business lender is different.
+One of the main reasons for applying for a small business loan is seen as such a confusing, stressful process is the fact that every business lender is different.
 It’s not uncommon for a borrower to have to speak with multiple business lenders before being approved.
-After figuring out which type of small business loan makes sense for your specific needs (which is tedious enough), you have to find a business lender that offers your desired product for requirements you are able to meet.
+After figuring out which type of small business loan makes sense for your specific needs (which is tedious enough), you have to find a business lender that offers your desired product for requirements you can meet.

 Thus, it’s crucial to understand how to tell different business lenders apart based on the advantages and disadvantages they present.

 In this guide, we’ll answer the following questions: